percona/everest-doc/docs/quick-install.md

 # Percona Everest quick install guide

+!!! warning
+    Google Container Registry (GCR) is being deprecated and will be shut down on March 18, 2025.
+This change will affect all versions of Percona Everest prior to 1.4.0.
+It is recommended to transition to [Artifact Registry](https://cloud.google.com/artifact-registry/docs){:target="_blank"}, which provides similar container management features along with additional benefits.
+    For more details, refer to the [Container Registry Deprecation documentation](https://cloud.google.com/artifact-registry/docs/transition/prepare-gcr-shutdown){:target="_blank"}.

 Helm simplifies the installation of Percona Everest.
 With this guide, you'll be up and running with Percona Everest in no time.
 However, we also have a comprehensive [installation guide](install/install_everest_helm_charts.md) that covers all possibilities.

 Percona Helm charts can be found in [percona/percona-helm-charts]( https://github.com/percona/percona-helm-charts/tree/main/charts/everest){:target="_blank"} repository in Github.